 The historic town of Golden, Colorado has always been a gateway to gold, and never more so than in the fall when it becomes the perfect base camp to see dramatic fall colors.

 Located only 12 miles from Denver, the quaint, creek-side town offers brilliant colors from aspens and cottonwoods -- both in-town and in the nearby foothills.
 And speaking of yellow, gold, burnt orange, amber and red, don’t forget that Golden brews more beer than any other city in the world.
-Combine your leaf-peeping with an afternoon beer at six craft breweries, all featuring dog-friendly outdoor beer gardens.
+Combine your leaf-peeping with an afternoon beer at seven craft breweries, all featuring dog-friendly outdoor beer gardens.
 Or stop for lunch at a restaurant with an outdoor deck on Washington Ave., declared in 2018 by Fodor’s Travel Guides to be one of the 25 “cutest main streets in America.”

 Here are five great places to see fall colors in Golden: